-The more air you can circulate, the better chance you have of reducing moisture levels in your dog's ears, which in turn will create less of a breeding ground for bacteria.
+The more air you can circulate, the better chance you have of reducing moisture levels in your dog's ears, which will create less of a breeding ground for bacteria.

-When cleaning your dogs ears, don't be tempted to re-use the cotton wool ball or cotton bud in your dog's other ear.
-Throw it away after use to help stop cross infection from one ear to the other.
+When cleaning your dog's ears, don't be tempted to re-use the cotton wool ball or cotton bud in his other ear.
+Throw it away after use to help stop cross-infection from one ear to the other.

-Talk quietly to your Cocker while you're working to help keep him calm and reassured.
+Whisper to your Cocker while working to help keep him calm and reassured.

-When you've finished, and if he stayed (relatively) quiet and behaved himself throughout, praise him and give him one of his favourite treats!
+When you've finished, and if he stayed (relatively) quiet and behaved well throughout, praise him and give him one of his favourite treats!

-Following the above guidelines will help to keep your precious Cocker's ears healthy; free from mites, bacteria, yeast, and viruses, which otherwise could lead to serious infection and misery for your boy.
+Following the above guidelines will help keep your precious Cocker's ears healthy and free from mites, bacteria, yeast, and viruses.
+Failure to clean your dog's ears could lead to severe infection and misery for your boy.

-You can learn more about ear infection in Cocker Spaniels here.
+You can learn more about ear infections in Cocker Spaniels here.

 If you'd like to read more about the symptoms of ear infections in Cockers and how to spot the signs, simply click on the above photo.

 If you'd like to understand more about Cocker Spaniel's ears and their general maintenance, click on the photo of this cute buff cocker above.